Fabio Kaufmann

-Fabio Herbert Kaufmann (born 8 September 1992) is a German professional footballer who plays as a right winger for club Eintracht Braunschweig.
+Fabio Herbert Kaufmann (born 8 September 1992) is a German professional footballer who plays as a right winger for Thai League 1 club BG Pathum United.

 Career

 After impressive performances for SSV Ulm in fourth-tier Regionalliga Südwest, Kaufmann was signed by his former youth and then 2.
 Bundesliga club VfR Aalen in summer 2013.

 In the 2019–20 season Kaufmann helped Würzburger Kickers promote to the 2.
 Bundesliga contributing 14 goals and 12 assists.

 In July 2020, Kaufmann left Würzburger Kickers on a free transfer joining Eintracht Braunschweig, who had also achieved promotion to the 2.
 Bundesliga the previous season.
 He agreed a two-year contract with Eintracht Braunschweig.

 On 23 June 2022, Kaufmann returned to Eintracht Braunschweig after one year away.

 Personal life

 Kaufmann is of Italian descent through his maternal grandparents, who are from Naples.
 In 1998, Kaufmann sang "Un cuoricino in più" (Ein Schwesterlein in German) at Zecchino d'Oro.